-It is essential to find out the optimal μw irradiation frequency, power as well as associated modulation bandwidth to achieve optimal polarization.
-Optimal value of such parameters depends on the temperature and sample formulation.
+It is essential to find out the optimal μw irradiation frequency and power as well as associated modulation bandwidth to achieve optimal polarization.
+The optimal value of such parameters depends on the temperature and sample formulation.
 Here, μw optimization was performed at 1.2 K and for the optimal sample preparation parameters.